Syntax & Formulas

 =ART("BTC", "PRICE")

-pulls the latest Bitcoin price
+pulls the latest Bitcoin price=ART("ETH", "MC")

-pulls the latest Ethereum market cap
+pulls the latest Ethereum market cap=ART("SOL", "TVL")

-pulls the latest Solana TVL
+pulls the latest Solana TVL=ART("SOL", "DAU")

 pulls the latest Polygon fees